skyhitblog/skyhitblog.github.io/index.md

 And my love for good stories, music and food is endless.

-I write scribbles from time to time on my [tumblr](http://scribblesbyavi.tumblr.com).

 I'm a mix of both worlds - creativity and technology.

 I started my first venture when we were still in Engineering.
 It was about brand design and corporate solutions.
 Then the next just before graduation.